 On average, the weeping blue Atlas cedar will be 10 feet tall at maturity and 15 to 20 feet wide.
 The actual size will be determined by how it is trained.
 As the name indicates, the weeping blue Atlas cedar has a weeping shape.

-Weeping blue Atlas cedar has powdery blue needles borne in whorls (a spiral pattern).
+Weeping blue Atlas cedar has powdery blue needles borne in whorls or a spiral pattern.
 It produces only a few small cones in the springtime.

 Use this tree to draw attention to desired locations in your yard.
 Stake the branches upright to allow the drooping branches to form a waterfall effect or allow it to frame features in the landscape.
 Use it near other cool colors—green, blue, and purple—for a calming effect.